October 8, 2021

-Cyberthieves often send out fraudulent emails disguised as invoices or delivery notifications from FedEx, DHL, UPS, or the USPS.
-The goal is to trick you into clicking a link that takes you to a phony website where they can collect your personal information.
+Cyberthieves often send out fraudulent emails that are really phishing attacks disguised as invoices or delivery notifications from FedEx, DHL, UPS, or the USPS.
+The goal is to trick you into opening an attachment or clicking a link that takes you to a phony website where they can collect your personal information.
 They may also try to entice you to open an attachment that infects your device with a virus or malware.

 Scrutinize any email or message that prompts you to respond quickly.

 Whether you're sharing with the less fortunate or contributing to a worthy cause, it's easy to get wrapped up with charitable giving around the holidays.
 Sadly, seasonal philanthropy can lead to periodic fraud because of its widespread reach, limited duration, and minimal oversight.